Accessing the cluster

 ssh in Linux/Unix, Mac and Windows-10.
 A guide for Windows users using PuTTY (an alternative SSH using a graphical user interface (GUI)) is here.**

-The cluster is accessible form inside the university and from major Estonian network providers.
-If you are traveling (or not on one of the major networks), the access requires either EduVPN/OpenVPN/FortiVPN (a config for manual configuration of OpenVPN can be generated at https://eduvpn.taltech.ee)or the use of a two-step login using a jump-host:
+The cluster is accessible from inside the university and from major Estonian network providers.
+If you are traveling (or not on one of the major networks), the access requires FortiVPN or the use of a two-step login using a jump-host:

 ssh -l uni-ID@intra.ttu.ee proksi.intra.ttu.ee ssh uni-ID@base.hpc.taltech.ee